Niyelz/PayrollSystem/README.md

 # Payroll System
-Created By Mark Daniel Morando
+Created By Mark Daniel Morando - Run this for my UI https://localhost:7124/

 ## Overview
 This is a simple Payroll System built using HTML, CSS, JavaScript (frontend) and .NET (C#) Web API for the backend.
 The system allows users to manage employees, including adding, updating, deleting, querying employee data, and computing take-home pay based on working days and daily rate.